JJenkx/aria2/README.rst

-aria2 - The ultra fast download utility
+aria2 - The ultra fast download utility.
+Modded to remove limits a be more aggressive with retry.
 =======================================

 Arch: Compile / Install::